shreekumar3d/jigita/EQUAL-OPPORTUNITY.md

 a reliable indicator that you are finding the tool useful and that it is adding value.

 You are encouraged to make a monetary contribution.
-If we do not provide a payment mechanism that works for you, please contact the developer for additional options.
-Note that we do not accept crypto tokens.
+If the provided payment mechanisms do not work for you, then do contact the developer for additional options.
+Note that crypto tokens are not accepted.

 Jigit supports the cause of education.
-Education is a bedrock of modern knowledge based society.
+Education is the bedrock of modern knowledge based society.
 Education creates opportunities, kickstarting a virtuous cycle of prosperity.
 Unfortunately, costs of education are rising world wide.
 Jigit does not want to add to such costs.
 Jigit may be used without